Bees

 +

-Seal potential entry points in your home, fill abandoned rodent burrows, paint or treat exposed wood to deter carpenter bees, and keep outdoor areas clean of food and sugary drink spills.
+Seal potential entry points in your home.
+Fill abandoned rodent burrows.
+Paint or treat exposed wood to deter carpenter bees.
+Keep outdoor areas clean of food and sugary drink spills.

 Explore Other Pest Categories